USDA Partnerships for

 As part of the Climate Smart Incentive Program, farmers will also have access to a tool demonstration library and in some cases, financial assistance to acquire tools or equipment that expedite climate-smart farming practices.
 This project was designed by small farmers, so it is our goal to ensure that all training & TA is voluntary, high-quality and relevant to your operations.

-• USDA funds this project, it was developed and will be implemented by Foodshed Small Farm Cooperative, a farmer- and worker-owned aggregation and distribution company.
+• This project is funded by USDA and it was developed and will be implemented by Foodshed Small Farm Cooperative, a farmer- and worker-owned aggregation and distribution company.
 Foodshed views the Partnership for Climate-Smart Commodities as an opportunity to trial a new and innovative approach that incentivizes the volume of products moved into the local marketplace that was grown using verified climate-smart production practices.
 This innovative approach ensures that farmers get to choose their level of engagement, that they associate practice change with an immediate and measurable economic gain, and that incentives are driving an increase in the availability of climate-smart produce for the local marketplace.

 Soil-based farms operating in San Diego, Riverside, Imperial, or Orange County, or on a neighboring Tribal Nation are eligible to participate!